UrbsLab/AutoMLPipe-BC/README.md

 ***
 ## Prerequisites
 To be able to run AutoMLPipe-BC you will need Python 3, Anaconda (recommended rather than individually installing all individual packages), and a handful of other Python packages that are not included within Anaconda.
 Anaconda is a distribution of Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.
 We recommend installing the most recent stable version of Anaconda (https://docs.anaconda.com/anaconda/install/) within your computing environment (make sure to install a version appropriate for your operating system).
+Anaconda also includes jupyter notebook.

 As an alternative to installing Anaconda, you will need to install Python 3, as well as all python packages used by AutoMLPipe-BC, e.g. pandas, and numpy (not listed in detail here).
 At the time of development we had installed 'Anaconda3-2020.07-Linux-x86_64.sh', using Python 3.8.3.